odenix/mxpack/README.md

 * No use of Java reflection or unsafe APIs.
 * Small JAR size (less than 50 KB).
 * Ships as Java (JPMS) module.
-* No dependencies other than [JSpecify](https://central.sonatype.com/artifact/org.jspecify/jspecify), which can be excluded if necessary.
+* No dependencies other than [JSpecify](https://central.sonatype.com/artifact/org.jspecify/jspecify), which can be excluded.
 * Compatible with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/).
 * Designed with efficiency in mind.